b. Washington, DC

 ‘State of the Art/Art of the State’, review of Nexus Biennale by Alan Sondheim

 ‘Cutting Them off at the Pass/Experiments, Diversions and Lies’, review of

 Mattress Factory Show.

-I spent about 25 years working in broadcast television at production/design houses, networks and startups as first a designer and later, design director.
+I spent 26 years working in broadcast television at production/design houses, networks and startups as first a designer/animator and later, design director.
 I made a mid-career switch to the non-profit sector, where my skills and passion for the environmental and local food movements included working with the Civic Alliance for South Bend, Indiana’s 20 year City Plan, the Chester County Task Force to curb greenhouse gas production, and coordination for a local farm internship program in southeastern PA.

-Here in Atlanta I’ve been working with a local grass-roots group, Good Growth Dekalb.
-The group was recognized by House Representative Karla Drenner for contributing to the sustainability of the community in her recent resolution.
+Here in Atlanta I’ve worked with a grass-roots group focused on smart urban growth; Good Growth Dekalb.
+The group was recognized by House Representative Karla Drenner for contributing to the sustainability of the community in her 2012 resolution.

 Sonnet LIV, from One Hundred Love Sonnets by Pablo Neruda, translated by Stephen Tapscott

 so you and I made this heavenly outcome.